Neslihan Demirkol is a research associate of the Corpus Musicae Ottomanicae (CMO) project, based within the University of Münster, Germany.

-Neslihan was a member of the Expert Committee for Intercultural Dialogue of Turkish National Commission for UNESCO between 2008 and 2013 and she conducted secretarial works of the committee.
-She also took part in the joint common heritage projects designed by Expert Committees for Intercultural Dialogue and Intangible Heritage and carried out with Macedonia, Bulgaria and Romania.
-She is a member of ÇEVBİR (Professional Association of Translators) since 2006 and since 2011 she has been in the editorial board of Kebikeç, a peer-reviewed academic journal in the field of humanities and social sciences published since 1995.
+Demirkol was a member of the Expert Committee for Intercultural Dialogue of the Turkish National Commission for UNESCO between 2008 and 2013.
+She has been a member of ÇEVBİR (Professional Association of Translators) since 2006.
+She has been on the editorial board of Kebikeç, a peer-reviewed academic journal in the field of humanities and social sciences, since 2011; and fe journal, an international peer-reviewed academic journal in the field of feminist critique and gender studies, since 2018.

 Demirkol, N. (2016).
 “Lutf ile, ta’bîr eyle “: Kaya Sultan and Melek Ahmed Paşa anlatısında rüyaların işlevi.
 In H. Çolak, Z. Kocabıyıkoğlu-Çeçen & N. I. Demirakın (Eds.), Ayşegül Keskin Çolak’a armağan tarih ve edebiyat yazıları (pp. 39-51).
 Ankara: Kebikeç Yayınları.